 #1 Wait to See if They Respond

 #2 Try Not to Take it Personally

 I want you to stop, take a breath, and let yourself be okay with not knowing.
 Whatever happened, it was on their end.
 In the end, you’ll be happier dating someone who likes you exactly the way you are and who can effectively communicate their thoughts and feelings!

 #3 Send a Closing Message (optional)

-Being able to state something like “I haven’t heard from you since our last date.
-It was really nice getting to know you and good luck in the future!” can be relieving and a symbolic way to move forward.
+Being able to say something like, “I haven’t heard from you since our last date.
+It was really nice getting to know you and good luck in the future!” can be a relief and a symbol of closure.
 Remember to be kind and courteous, we’re all going through our own journey.

 #4 Get Back Out There

 Don’t let this experience discourage you from moving forward.
 This might even be a great talking point in future dates because — chances are — your future dates will have been ghosted too!

 There are plenty of reasons that someone might ghost a new relationship.
 But the most common reason is that the ghoster doesn’t know how to communicate their needs or express that they just aren’t interested.

 So, instead of having a tough and honest conversation with the other person, they just *POOF* disappear.
 Ghosters aren’t typically bad people, but they aren’t always great communicators either.